-- 1, Complete the minimum number of units required for a particular major and achieve a minimum GPA of 2.00 for all Christian Life College work presented for a degree.
-While a grade of D is considered passing in individual subjects, an overall GPA of 2.00 is necessary for graduation. - 2.
-Complete all General Education requirements listed for their specific degree program for Areas A, B, C, D, E, and F.
+1, Complete the minimum number of units required for a particular major and achieve a minimum GPA of 2.00 for all Christian Life College work presented for a degree.
+While a grade of D is considered passing in individual subjects, an overall GPA of 2.00 is necessary for graduation.

+2. Complete all General Education requirements listed for their specific degree program for Areas A, B, C, D, E, and F.

-EXCEPTION: Students who possess a baccalaureate or higher degree completed at a college or university accredited through a CHEA (Council for Higher Education Accreditation) recognized Regional Accrediting Agency will have satisfied general education and competency requirements for the Associate of Arts or Associate of Science degree.
+EXCEPTION: Students who possess a baccalaureate or higher degree completed at an accredited college or university will have satisfied general education and competency requirements for the Associate of Arts or Associate of Science degree.
 Degrees from accredited institutions outside of the United States will be evaluated on a case-by-case basis.